 NMAIMH Resource Directory

-In response to the increasing interest in Endorsement®, competency-based training, and reflective supervision/consultation, the NMAIMH is providing a Resource Directory of infant mental health professionals who have earned endorsement as Infant Family Specialists (Level II), Infant Mental Health Specialists (Level III), or Infant Mental Health Mentors (Level IV).
-The NMAIMH Endorsement® process is based on specifically-defined competencies for each level of Endorsement®.
+In response to the increasing interest in Endorsement®, competency-based training, and reflective supervision/consultation, the NMAIMH is providing a Resource Directory of infant mental health professionals who have earned endorsement as Infant Family Specialists (Category II), Infant Mental Health Specialists (Category III), or Infant Mental Health Mentors (Category IV).
+The NMAIMH Endorsement® process is based on specifically-defined competencies for each category of Endorsement®.
 All professionals included in the Resource Directory have earned Endorsement® based on a two-level review of a written portfolio that was determined to meet the competency-based requirements established for a particular level of endorsement.
-Additionally, professionals endorsed as Infant Mental Health Specialists (Level III) and Infant Mental Health Mentors (Level IV) have passed a written Endorsement® exam, demonstrating an additional level of expertise/competency as defined by the requirements at those levels.
+Additionally, professionals endorsed as Infant Mental Health Specialists (Category III) and Infant Mental Health Mentors (Category IV) have passed a written Endorsement® exam, demonstrating an additional categories of expertise/competency as defined by the requirements at those categories.

 The NMAIMH provides the Resource Directory as a service to its membership.
 All arrangements between those included in the Directory and those seeking their services will be made without further NMAIMH involvement.
 That is, the scheduling of any training, consultation, or supervision commitments, as well as any fees or other agreements, will be made directly between the trainer/consultant and individual/program seeking the service.
 If you are interested in inquiring about one or more of the training, consultation, or supervision services listed in this Directory, please contact the individual directly to discuss specifics.
 The NMAIMH does not receive payment or participate in the arrangements or contract negotiations.